 4) For each link, a list of symmetry-transformed primitive normalized edges is created.
 First, the link’s specified rotation and translation operations are applied to each of the two associated nodes’ fractional coordinates, and the pair of transformed points, p1 and p2, are normalized such that point p1’s fractional coordinates are all within the interval [0,1).
 Then, all symmetry operators are applied to these node positions, and if the distance between the two resultant Cartesian coordinates is within tolerance (0.01 Å for Jmol) of TOPOL_LINK.DISTANCE, the primitive is saved; otherwise, it is discarded, and an error is reported.
 This ensures that all possible link positions and orientations are identified.

 5) All relevant net connections associated with the nodes of listNodes are then calculated for each link.
 First, two lists of nodes are created: all nodes matching the first node reference, listNode1, and all those matching the second reference, listNode2.
 (In some cases, such as diamond, these lists are the same.)
 Two nested loops then iterate over all nodes in ListNode1 and ListNode2.
-For each pair of nodes – node1 and node2 – a check is made that the pair satisfies the condition that their Cartesian distance matches TOPOL_LINK.DISTANCE within tolerances.
+For each pair of nodes – node1 and node2 – an initial check is made that the pair satisfies the condition that their Cartesian distance matches the link within tolerances.
 The job of the first loop is to ascertain which of the cached primitives for our link match node1.
-We take the node’s symmetry operator-transformed location and unitize it into the [0,1) interval for each of its three fractional coordinates.
+We take the node’s associated asymmetric unit point symmetry operator-transformed location and unitize it into the [0,1) interval for each of its three fractional coordinates.
 If that unitized point is the primitive’s unitized node1, we mark that operator as appropriate.
 Otherwise, we skip it.
 In a second loop, which is within the node2 scanning loop, we scan through the symmetry operators, checking to see if the primitive’s p1-p2 vector matches our symmetry-transformed node1-node2 vector.
 If and only if this match is made and the connection does not already exist, we add a new connection.
 Note that we check here to make sure that we aren’t declaring a connection multiple times.
 When a new connection is found, we also register the nodes that are connected.
 This allows us to remove unconnected nodes later, if desired.

 References